Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Semi-Unsupervised Data with Clustering Models

 A simple version of a GM-DGM is to have a Gaussian mixture in $\v{z}$, each component the result of conditioning on $y$:

-And use the variational posterior of an SSVAE - Eqs (\ref{eq:m22} - \ref{eq:total_loss}).
+And use the same form of variational posterior as used for SSVAEs, Eqs~(\ref{eq:m22} - \ref{eq:total_loss}).
 By keeping that posterior, we keep a parameterised $q_\phi(y|\v{x})$, fulfilling the classifier requirement.
-The training objective remains Eq \cite{eq:total_loss}, using the new generative model.
+The training objective remains Eq~(\ref{eq:total_loss}), using the new generative model.
+See Figure~\ref{fig:gm_dgm} for a graphical representation of this model.